 But all this can be easily prevented if you visit your dentist regularly for checkup appointments.
 During teeth cleaning, your dentist will use special scalers which vibrate at an ultrasonic frequency to remove adherent plaque and tartar deposits.

 During a routine appointment, your dentist may also place sealants to protect your teeth from cavities.
-Dental sealants are thin plastic coatings which are applied on the biting surfaces of back teeth, the premolars, and molars to prevent food impaction, and resultant teeth cavities.
+Dental sealants are thin plastic coatings that are applied on the biting surfaces of back teeth, the premolars, and molars to prevent food impaction, and resultant teeth cavities.
 Although dental sealants are mainly applied on the back permanent teeth in children, they may be given to adults if your dentist thinks that they are at high risk of having teeth cavities.

 The incidence of oral cancer is on the rise throughout the world, which can prove to be fatal if not treated timely.
 Although it is a dangerous condition and is very hard to treat in the later stages, it can be easily detected by your dentists during routine checkup appointments.
 This is why oral cancer screening is an important aspect of a routine checkup appointment.
 Your dentist will look for any lumps or swellings which are persisting for a long time.
 If required, your dentist will perform a biopsy of the lump and send it for confirmation.
 It’s better to be safe than to be sorry later!

 What could be better than preserving your beautiful smile and saving your hard-earned money?
 When you visit regularly for checkups, you prevent dental problems from developing in the early stages.
 As a result, not only you save yourself from the agony of going through different dental procedures for your treatment, but you will also save a lot of money, which would have otherwise been spent on expensive dental procedures.
 Therefore, you should never skip a checkup appointment with your dentist, if you want to live a healthy and happy life.